 - The School District is financially stable.
-The School District's operating millage for fiscal year 2017 was 18.50, which produced approximately \$1.8 million per mill.
+The School District's operating millage for fiscal year 2018 was 18.50, which produced approximately \$2.0 million per mill.
 Fund balances are beginning to return to the levels they were prior to recession.
 The School District will attempt to maintain adequate balances to shield the School District from the adverse effect of economic fluctuations. - The economy continues to improve.
-General fund revenues from the State of Georgia increased 5.13% from the prior year, and property tax revenues showed an increase of 2.29% from the prior year.
-The general fund had an unassigned fund balance of over \$13.5 million at June 30, 2017, which is an increase of about \$2.3 million from the prior year.
-This increase in general fund balance was primarily attributable to these increased revenues. - In fiscal year 2018, the cost of the employer portion of TRS pension will increase from 14.27% of employee salary to 16.81% resulting in an additional \$1.6 million and an increase in health insurance premiums for non-certified employees is expected to add another \$1.7 million.
-In addition, revenues will again be cut as the State of Georgia imposes another QBE Austerity Reduction expected to cost the School District approximately \$1.4 million in earned revenue, bringing the grand total of revenue lost since the cuts began in 2003 to more than \$71.8 million.
-In spite of these hardships, the School District plans to add numerous teaching positions due to growth and add additional support positions for our teachers. - Property taxes should increase due to reassessments, new residential housing projects and a rise in commercial construction. - The School District will be opening Winder Elementary School in fiscal year 2018.
-This is the School District's 8th elementary school and was built to relieve the other elementary schools due to growth in Barrow County.
+General fund revenues from the State of Georgia increased 6.05% from the prior year, and property tax revenues showed an increase of 8.87% from the prior year.
+The general fund had an unassigned fund balance of over \$18.0 million at June 30, 2018, which is an increase of about \$4.5 million from the prior year.
+This increase in general fund balance was primarily attributable to these increased revenues. - In fiscal year 2019, the cost of the employer portion of TRS pension will increase from 16.81% of employee salary to 20.9% resulting in an additional \$4.0 million.
+Health insurance premiums for certified and non-certified employees is expected to be stable at \$945 per employee per month.
+In spite of these hardships, the School District plans to add numerous teaching positions due to growth and add additional support positions for our teachers. - Property taxes should increase due to reassessments, new residential housing projects and a rise in commercial construction.